VTDev/ansible-odoo-config/README.md

 # Ansible Odoo Deployment

-Some guidance and example playbooks how to deploy Odoo with Ansible.
+Example playbooks and guide for the Ansible Odoo role.

 - Check the different kind of setups or provisioners.
 - Contribution (PR or issue) is highly appreciated.